Ozawa v. United States: The courts' reaction

-Public Reaction
+Public reaction

-Writing in Foreign Affairs in 1923, a social scientist named Raymond Leslie Buell said, "The Japanese are now confronted with the unpalatable fact, laid down in unmistakable terms by the highest court in the land, that we consider them unfit to become Americans."
-Some Japanese papers regarded the decision to be "an insult and outrage" with representative Mochizuki Keisuke stating that, "There can never be permanent world peace unless the principle of world-wide racial equality is first established".
+Writing in Foreign Affairs in 1923, a social scientist named Raymond Leslie Buell said, "The Japanese are now confronted with the unpalatable fact, laid down in unmistakable terms by the highest court in the land, that we consider them unfit to become Americans".
+In response to the ruling, Japanese representative Mochizuki Keisuke stated "There can never be permanent world peace unless the principle of worldwide racial equality is first established".

-Some West Coast newspapers expressed satisfaction with the Ozawa decision, though the Sacramento Bee called for a constitutional amendment “which would confine citizenship by right of birth in this country to those whose parents were themselves eligible to citizenship.”
+Some West Coast newspapers expressed satisfaction with the Ozawa decision, though the Sacramento Bee called for a constitutional amendment "which would confine citizenship by right of birth in this country to those whose parents were themselves eligible to citizenship".

-The documentary series “Race: The Power of an Illusion”, produced by California Newsreel and published in 2003, includes testimonies given by those present for the ruling of the Ozawa case.
-In Episode 3, “The House We Live In”, the documentary describes the Tokao Ozawa case as “the perfect test case” for Japanese immigrants to determine if they could truly naturalize as Americans.
-One of these testimonials is given by Takao Ozawa’s daughter, Edith Takeya, who describes how she had seen the Court rulings of the case in the paper, assuming “only bad things came out in the paper”.
-She also describes how she had “been ashamed” by her father’s failed attempt at naturalization.
+The documentary series Race: The Power of an Illusion, produced by California Newsreel and published in 2003, includes testimonies given by those present for the ruling of the Ozawa case.
+In Episode 3, The House We Live In, the documentary describes the Tokao Ozawa case as "the perfect test case" for Japanese immigrants to determine if they could truly naturalize as Americans.
+One of these testimonials is given by Takao Ozawa’s daughter, Edith Takeya, who describes how she had seen the Court rulings of the case in the paper, assuming "only bad things came out in the paper".
+She also describes how she had "been ashamed" by her father's failed attempt at naturalization.